 What food to match with Malbec

-Given most of the bottles we see come from Argentina steak might seem the obvious answer but there are lots of other dishes it would work with too.
-Here are some ideas you might not have thought of.
+Given most of the bottles we see come from Argentina, steak might seem the obvious answer but there are lots of other dishes it would work with too.
+Here are some pairings you might not have thought of.

 Young, fruity malbecs